 - Yellowfang's Secret first has Marmalade, a rogue attacking ShadowClan.
 However, he stops appearing about halfway in, and the real villain Brokenstar is born in the last third.
 Brokenstar's villainous schemes allow him to become the leader of ShadowClan and Yellowfang has to fight to stop him.

 - Tallstar's Revenge has this subverted.
-Before the book was released, readers expected either Hawkheart (WindClan's medicine cat, who killed Bluestar's mother and was stated by Word of God to reside in the Dark Forest) or Sandgorse's killer (due to the blurb stating that Tallstar left WindClan to avenge his father) to be the antagonist.
+Before the book was released, readers expected either Hawkheart (WindClan's medicine cat, who killed Bluestar's mother and resides in the Dark Forest) or Sandgorse's killer (due to the blurb stating that Tallstar left WindClan to avenge his father) to be the antagonist.
 However, the book is about forgiveness, and Hawkheart is a rather minor character, so there actually is no main antagonist.
 However, if you're one of those people, you could say that the Big Bad is Cedarstar, who leads plot-critical attacks on WindClan and is essentially the Final Boss.

 - Distant Finale: